AleeWeb/ai-demo-portfolio/README.md

 together to understand the world, where each modality (visual, auditory, linguistic, contextual) contributes another layer of meaning.

 ### **2. Prompt Refinement**

+Highlights how structured refinement improves clarity, correctness, utility, and reasoning.

 Featured Methods:
 - Few-Shot
 - Chain-of-Thought
-- Chain-of-Density
-- Zero-Shot

-Highlights how structured refinement improves clarity, correctness, utility, and reasoning.
+- More examples to come!

 ### **3. Image Generation**
 High-fidelity image prompts tested with:
 - Midjourney
-- FLUX.1-dev
+- FLUX.1-dev (to come soon)
-- Stable Diffusion XL (SDXL)
-- ChatGPT Image Models

 Evaluated for alignment, detail control, consistency, and prompt-to-output accuracy.

 ### **4. Video Generation**

 - Midjourney Video
-- Qwen2-VL Hugging Face Space
----

-## 🛠️ Tools & Models

-- ChatGPT-5.1 Multimodal
-- Midjourney
-- FLUX.1-dev
-- Stable Diffusion XL (SDXL)
-- Prompt++
-- FLUX Prompt Generator
-- Gemini prompt tools

-**Relevant Certifications:**
-- Google Prompting Essentials (4-course specialization)
-- IBM Generative AI: Prompt Engineering Basics
+- More to Come Soon!

 ---